andrew/ultimate-awesome/README.md

 - [ranger-awesome](https://github.com/cibinmathew/ranger-awesome) - Awesome list of ranger tools.
 - [awesome-coding-and-designing](https://github.com/CodeDesignInitiative/awesome-coding-and-designing) - Sammlung toller Lernquellen – kommentiert und erprobt.
 - [fucking-awesome-actions](https://github.com/Correia-jpv/fucking-awesome-actions) - A curated list of awesome actions to use on GitHub.
 With repository stars⭐ and forks🍴.
-- [fucking-awesome-malware-analysis](https://github.com/Correia-jpv/fucking-awesome-malware-analysis) - Defund the Police.
-With repository stars⭐ and forks🍴.
 - [awesome-semantic-tools](https://github.com/costezki/awesome-semantic-tools) - List of projects related to Ontology engineering and Semantic Web technologies that make a geek smile for they exist.
 - [awesome-data-for-good](https://github.com/darenasc/awesome-data-for-good) - Curated list of resources about Data for Good, Data Science for Good, Data Science for Social Good, Data Science for Public Good, Data for Humanity.
 - [awesome](https://github.com/datacamp/awesome) - A list of tools and resources we love.